devobern/NRW23/README.md

 - [Contact](#contact)

 ## Introduction
-This repository contains a Flask application designed for users to search for candidates who participated in the 2023 Nationalrat elections.
+This repository contains a Flask application designed for users to search for candidates who participated in the 2023 Nationalrat elections (Switzerland).
 It primarily showcases detailed information about a candidate, emphasizing the number of votes they received.

 ## Repository Structure
 ```
 NRW23/
-│
-├── env/                       # Virtual environment directory
 │
 ├── files/
 │   └── NRW2023-kandidierende.zip  # Data containing candidate information